joshua-peck/housing-simulator/README.md

 # OVERVIEW

-This simulation and model is devised as an attempt to discover actual returns an investor should expect from real estate, assuming that future markets will behave similarly to past markets.
+This simulation and model is devised as an attempt to discover actual returns an investor should expect from residential real estate, assuming that future markets will behave similarly to past markets.

-I'm don't claim that future markets will _perform_ similarly to past markets, but rather that they will be behaviorally similar to past markets.
+I don't assume that future markets will __perform__ similarly to past markets, but rather that they will be __behaviorally__ similar to past markets.

 # USAGE
         usage: simulate.py [-h] [--years [Y]] [--file [F]] [--count [C]]